-Notes to Consolidated Financial Statements

-From January 1, 2023 to March 31, 2023 and from January 1, 2022 to March 31, 2022 (Only reviewed, not audited in accordance with the auditing standards) (Unless otherwise stated, all amounts are in NTD thousand)
+Notes to Consolidated Financial Statements From January 1, 2024 to March 31, 2024 and from January 1, 2023 to March 31, 2023 (Unless otherwise stated, all amounts are in NTD thousand)

 I. Company History

 ASRock Incorporation (the Company) was approved to establish on May 10, 2002, and began its main business activities.
 The current main business is the sales of motherboards and related product development and design.
 The Company's first public offering was approved by the Securities and Futures Bureau in May, 2006 and its common shares were publicly listed on the Taiwan Stock Exchange (TWSE) in November, 2007.
 The Company's registered office and the main business location are at 2F., No. 37, Sec.
 2, Jhongyang S. Rd., Beitou Dist., Taipei City 11270, Taiwan (R.O.C.).
 Pegatron Corporation is the ultimate controller of the group to which the Company belongs.